joscheuerer/hands-on-workshop/docs/lab4.md

-# Usecase 4 - Provide and Enforce Guardrails
+# Usecase 4 - Create and Enforce Guardrails

 ## Overview - What's in the section?
 Time: ~30 minutes